thibaut-neoledge/azure-docs.fr-fr/articles/cache/cache-dotnet-how-to-use-in-role.md

       </outputCache>
     </caching>-->

->Si votre fichier web.config ne contient pas cette section commentée après l'installation du package Caching NuGet, assurez-vous que la dernière version de NuGet Package Manager est installée depuis [NuGet Package Manager Installation][], puis désinstallez et réinstallez le package.

-Pour activer le fournisseur de caches de sortie pour In-Role Cache, supprimez les commentaires de la section spécifiée.
-Le cache par défaut est spécifié dans l'extrait fourni.
-Pour utiliser un autre cache, spécifiez le cache voulu dans l'attribut **cacheName**.

-Ajoutez une directive **OutputCache** à chaque page pour laquelle vous voulez mettre en cache la sortie.
+>If your web.config does not contain this commented out section after installing the Caching NuGet package, ensure that the latest NuGet Package Manager is installed from [NuGet Package Manager Installation][], and then uninstall and reinstall the package.

+To enable the Output Cache Provider for In-Role Cache, uncomment the specified section.
+The default cache is specified in the provided snippet.
+To use a different cache, specify the desired cache in the **cacheName** attribute.

+Add an **OutputCache** directive to each page for which you wish to cache the output.

     <%@ OutputCache Duration="60" VaryByParam="*" %>

-Dans cet exemple, les données de page mises en cache resteront dans le cache pendant 60 secondes et une version différente de la page sera mise en cache pour chaque combinaison de paramètres.
-Pour plus d'informations sur les options disponibles, consultez la page [Directive OutputCache][].

-Pour plus d'informations sur l'utilisation du fournisseur de caches de sortie pour In-Role Cache, consultez la page [Fournisseur de caches de sortie pour In-Role Cache][].
+In this example the cached page data will remain in the cache for 60 seconds, and a different version of the page will be cached for each parameter combination.
+For more information on the available options, see [OutputCache Directive][].

+For more information about using the Output Cache Provider for In-Role Cache, see [Output Cache Provider for In-Role Cache][].

 <a name="next-steps"></a>
-## Étapes suivantes

-Maintenant que vous avez appris les bases de In-Role Cache, suivez ces liens pour apprendre des tâches de mise en cache plus complexes.
+## <a name="next-steps"></a>Next Steps

+Now that you've learned the basics of In-Role Cache, follow these links to learn how to do more complex caching tasks.

--   Consultez la référence MSDN : [In-Role Cache][]
+-   See the MSDN Reference: [In-Role Cache][]
--   Découvrez comment effectuer la migration vers In-Role Cache : [Migration vers In-Role Cache][]
+-   Learn how to migrate to In-Role Cache: [Migrate to In-Role Cache][]
--   Consultez les exemples : [Exemples In-Role Cache][]
+-   Check out the samples: [In-Role Cache Samples][]
--	Regardez la session [Performances maximales : accélérez vos applications de service cloud avec Azure Caching][] du TechEd 2013 sur In-Role Cache
+-   Watch the [Maximum Performance: Accelerate Your Cloud Services Applications with Azure Caching][] session from TechEd 2013 on In-Role Cache

 <!-- INTRA-TOPIC LINKS -->
-[Étapes suivantes]: #next-steps
+[Next Steps]: #next-steps
 [What is In-Role Cache?]: #what-is
 [Create an Azure Cache]: #create-cache
 [Which type of caching is right for me?]: #choosing-cache
 [Getting Started with the In-Role Cache Service]: #getting-started-cache-service
 [Prepare Your Visual Studio Project to Use In-Role Cache]: #prepare-vs
 [Configure Your Application to Use Caching]: #configure-app
-[Prise en main de In-Role Cache]: #getting-started-cache-role-instance
-[Prise en main de In-Role Cache]: #getting-started-cache-role-instance
+[Getting Started with In-Role Cache]: #getting-started-cache-role-instance
-[Configuration du cluster de cache]: #enable-caching
+[Configure the cache cluster]: #enable-caching
 [Configure the desired cache size]: #cache-size
-[Configuration des clients de cache]: #NuGet
-[Configuration des clients du cache]: #NuGet
+[Configure the cache clients]: #NuGet
 [Working with Caches]: #working-with-caches
-[Création d'un objet DataCache]: #create-cache-object
-[Ajout et récupération d'un objet dans le cache]: #add-object
-[Spécification de l'expiration d'un objet dans le cache]: #specify-expiration
-[Stockage de l'état de session ASP.NET dans le cache]: #store-session
-[Stockage de la mise en cache de sortie de pages ASP.NET dans le cache]: #store-page
+[How To: Create a DataCache Object]: #create-cache-object
+[How To: Add and Retrieve an Object from the Cache]: #add-object
+[How To: Specify the Expiration of an Object in the Cache]: #specify-expiration
+[How To: Store ASP.NET Session State in the Cache]: #store-session
+[How To: Store ASP.NET Page Output Caching in the Cache]: #store-page
 [Target a Supported .NET Framework Profile]: #prepare-vs-target-net

 <!-- IMAGES -->